aruangalves/aruan2d/README.md

 # Aruan2D

 The code I've developed to create my professional website available at [aruan.dev](https://aruan.dev).
 The backend was made in node.js expecting a MongoDB database through the official driver.
-The frontend pages are available in EJS with all of the scripting done in pure JavaScript, the page look and feel was achieved through the help of [Material Design Lite](https://getmdl.io/index.html).
+The frontend pages are available in EJS with all of the scripting done in raw JavaScript, the page look and feel was achieved through the help of [Material Design Lite](https://getmdl.io/index.html).

 More info (written in portuguese) is available at the [project page](https://aruan.dev/dev/project/aruan2d) on my website.